hiroshi2727/Neurosky_SpaceInvader/README.md

 pip install pyserial
 ```
 6) Change the variable "PORT 1" in line 17 of spaceinvader.py to your COM or dev location
-7) Run the following line:
+7) Run the following code:
 ```
 python spaceinvaders.py
 ```